 If you suspect carbon monoxide poisoning in your home

 If your carbon monoxide alarm sounds do not assume it to be a false alarm.
 Open all doors and windows to ventilate the home.
 If you cannot find the problem and the alarm continues, contact the fire department.
-If there is a strong smell of natural gas in your home, evacuate immediately, leaving the door open, and contact your local gas utility.
+If there is a strong smell of natural gas in your home, evacuate immediately, leaving the door open, and call 911.

 If no symptoms are experienced, reset the alarm and check to see if the alarm activates.
 If the alarm sounds a second time, call the local fire department for their assistance.

 If the alarm does not sound a second time, check for common conditions that may have caused a carbon monoxide build-up (see the accompanying illustration) or contact a qualified heating contractor to check your fuel-burning equipment.